United-Codes/cloudofficeprint-python/README.md

 - solar_system_example.py
 - spacex_example.py
 Each example also has its own folder containing the used templates, the generated output files and possibly a markdown file with explanation.

+# Documentation
+The documentation for this SDK can be seen by double clicking the file `index.html` in the folder `docs/apexofficeprint/`.

 # Contributing

 ## Useful VS Code extensions